Taffer/ca.taffer.mm-quotebot/README.md

 * /quote interval *x* - The time between automatically posting quotes in a channel.
 * /quote list - List all known quotes.
+* /quote user *x* - Post random quotes as the given user.
+You should use a bot.

 Periodically posts a random quote to a specified channel.
 Default is every 60 minutes in `~town-square` if there's activity there.